-The Interior Design Program at California State University, Sacramento has a regional reputation as a leading design school, and it is (see special features) recognized as a nationally accredited program.
+The Interior Design Program at California State University, Sacramento has a regional reputation as a leading design school, and is (see Special Features) recognized as a nationally accredited program.
+The four year program leads to a Bachelor of Arts degree in Interior Design and offers two concentrations: Interior Architecture and Interior Design Marketing.

-The Interior Design Program provides students with the technical, creative, and critical thinking skills to enter the interior design profession.
+The Interior Design Program provides students with the technical, creative, and critical thinking skills needed to enter the interior design profession.
 The breadth of courses in the program reflects the importance of both a liberal arts background and professional preparation in the design field.
-Courses encompass the study of design theory, aesthetics, history, graphics, lighting, space planning, CAD, interior construction, and professional practice.
-Students have an opportunity to travel with faculty during the summer to study European design as a part of the advanced history option.
-The Interior Design program has an outstanding internship program with well over 100 businesses and government agencies as active sponsors.

-Embracing both residential and commercial design fields, the curriculum provides comprehensive coverage of all the major areas of training, including concept development, design, communication, presentation, construction and professional services.
-Many of the course assignments are based on actual projects.
-Guest lecturers, critiques, profes-
+Courses encompass the study of design history and theory, aesthetics, graphics, lighting, space planning, computer-aided design, interior construction, and professional practice.
+The Interior Design curriculum provides comprehensive coverage in all the major areas of training, including concept development, design, communication, presentation, construction and professional services.
+Many of the course assignments are based on actual design projects.
+Guest lecturers and professional panel critiques and discussions as well as building tours of outstanding projects are all important parts of the curriculum.
+Community service projects also help to maintain a strong connection to the community and profession.